The EU Maritime Profile – the maritime cluster in the EU

 Ownership and age

-At individual vessel level, over 16% of the world fleet is owned by EU nationals or companies.
-That increases to nearly a third in terms of gross tonnage.
+At individual vessel level, over 16% of the world fleet is owned by EU nationals or companies and it increases to more than a quarter in terms of gross tonnage.

-In Ropax more than half of the world fleet’s GT is owned by EU nationals or companies.
-In the Container ships’ fleet above one third of the total number of ships and their respective GT percentage is EU owned:
+Regarding Ropax more than half of the world fleet’s GT is owned by EU nationals or companies.
+Regarding Container ships more than one third of the total number of ships and their respective GT percentage is EU owned:

-For a variety of reasons, ship owners can sometimes choose to register (flag) their ships in a country other than where their business is located.
+Ship owners sometimes choose to register (flag) their ships in a country other than where their business is located.
 This may happen for a variety of reasons such as the fact that the manager who has assumed the responsibility for operation of the ship is in a different country, competitive taxing regimes, high safety standards which increase efficiency (for example, less Port State Control inspections because of a flag included in the MoU “white lists”) the flexibility to recruit foreign labour and more lenient maritime regulations.

 The ratio drops when gross tonnage is taken into account, showing that larger ships owned by EU businesses or individuals are more likely to be registered in a non-EU country: